jpin730/angular-rest-client/README.md

 # Angular Rest Client

-This project is for implementation of a REST Client with Angular (16.2.1) using standalone components.
+This project is for implementation of a REST Client with Angular (16.2.1) using [standalone components](https://angular.io/guide/standalone-components), Angular Material and TailwindCSS.
 This app connects to multiple CRUD endpoints from a NodeJS (Express JS) backend, authentication with JWT and Google Identity and file upload endpoint for the user's avatar using Cloudinary.

 ## Usage